Interesting Facts about Galapagos Flamingos

 Galapagos flamingos often stand on one leg.

-It is theorized that this is a resting position used to conserve body heat or reduce cardiac effort.
-They may also be found resting in a seated position with their legs tucked under them.
-Flamingos appear to have good hearing but little or no sense of smell.
+It is hypothesized that this resting posture lowers heart effort or preserves body heat.
+They can also be observed dozing off when seated, with their legs tucked under them.
+Flamingos seem to have a keen sense of hearing but not much or no sense of smell.

 The Galapagos flamingo is believed to be monogamous and tends to stay with the same mate for a lifetime.

-Both the male and female Galapagos flamingo participate in building nests with the use of their beaks.
+Both the male and female Galapagos flamingos participate in building nests with the use of their beaks.

 Galapagos flamingos live in large colonies in the brackish, shallow waters of this archipelago off the coast of Ecuador.